 The answer to this question is yes.
 Given the small size and lightweight of the Q-tips, they quickly pollute the oceans.

 Although most Q-tips are now made from bonded paper and paperboard, previously, they were manufactured using plastics.
 Even today, many countries haven’t switched their manufacturing ways and continue to make Q-tips cotton swabs out of plastic.

 Q-tips aren’t the worst hygiene products that you should give up on using.
 Due to their various properties, Q-tips are biodegradable when composted, and the inner packaging of the product can also be recycled.
-If you set up a proper waste bin for such items and avoid flushing them down the toilet, you will not be polluting the environment.
+If you set up a proper waste bin for such items and avoid flushing them down the toilet, you will not pollute the environment.

 Look around your home, kitchen, or backyard and search for materials that can be recycled and create a positive impact on your lifestyle and the environment around you.

-Incorporating eco-friendly products into your daily life can prove to be a great solution to reducing waste and being kinder to your planet.
+Incorporating eco-friendly products into your daily life can be a great solution to reducing waste and being kinder to your planet.
 When it comes to treating hygiene products, the process isn’t so intuitive.

 Q-tips cotton swabs are biodegradable, but how they are manufactured still differs for many countries.
 Therefore, it is important to rethink and reconstruct such items and make them more environmentally friendly without compromising their usability.